dancryer/PHPCI/docs/source/Run-Builds-Using-a-Worker.md

+# Run Builds Using a Worker

 The PHPCI Worker (added in v1.7) runs in the background on your server and waits for new builds to be added to a Beanstalkd queue.
 Unless already running a build, the worker will pick up and start running new builds almost immediately after their creation.

 The worker is the recommended way to run PHPCI builds.
 You can run several workers all watching one queue, allowing jobs to be run simultaneously without the overhead of polling your MySQL database.

-If you can't run Beanstalkd on your server, or would prefer to run builds on a regular schedule, you should consider using the [build daemon](https://github.com/Block8/PHPCI/wiki/Run-Builds-Using-a-Daemon) or [running builds via Cron](https://github.com/Block8/PHPCI/wiki/Run-Builds-Using-Cron).
+If you can't run Beanstalkd on your server, or would prefer to run builds on a regular schedule, you should consider using the [build daemon](Run-Builds-Using-a-Daemon) or [running builds via Cron](Run-Builds-Using-Cron).

 ## Pre-Requisites